A CPU in Lua

 We need to establish a cycle to read out the instruction and fetch the opcode.

-First step is easy.
-We offset our instruction register
+The first step is easy.
+We offset our instruction register:

 PC = PC + 1